LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 I have implemented multilabel NLP classifier using various techniques like chain classifier etc. (multilabel_nlp_classifier.ipynb)

-## What is web scrapping ?
+## What is web scraping?

-Web scraping is the process of collecting and parsing raw data from the Web.Web scraping is a technique which helps data scientist to make their data-rich and is an efficient technique of data collection.
+Web scraping is the process of extracting and parsing raw data from the web.
+Web scraping is a technique which helps data scientist to make their data-rich and is an efficient technique of data collection.

-This world is full of data but unfortunately most of them are not in the form to be used.
-Data is like crude oil or technically we say it is in unstructured form .For a datascientist or engineer our first challenge is to make the data model consumption ready, which takes the majority of time and this whole process is collectively known as data preprocessing.
+This world is full of data, but unfortunately, most of them are not in the form to be used.
+Data is like crude oil, or we say it is in unstructured form.
+For a data scientist or engineer, our first challenge is to make the data model consumption ready, which takes the majority of the time, and this whole process is collectively known as data preprocessing.

-For performing webscrapping its necessary to know HTML which is one form of basic markup language which is the base framework of mostly all websites.
+HTML  is a form of primary markup language and the base framework of mostly all websites.
+For performing web scraping its necessary to know it

 Here we will start with requesting the web page using python package requests.